lambdamikel/LambdaSpeak3/README.md

 This is the DECtalk-based emulation of the classic Amstrad SSA1 speech synthesizer.
 This emulation is faithful enough such that the SSA1 driver software, and classic games such as `Roland in Space` will work in this mode.
 The speech sounds different from the original though, since DECtalk is being used, and not the SPO256-AL2.
 Use the SPO-based SSA1 mode for full authenticity and 100% faithful SSA1 speech.

-#### DECtalk-based DK'tronics Mode (DK’tronics Emulation)
+#### DECtalk-based DK'tronics Mode (DKâ€™tronics Emulation)

-This is the DECtalk-based emulation of the classic DK’tronics speech synthesizer.
-The emulation is faithful enough such that the DK’tronics RSX driver software, and classic games such as `Roland in Space` will work in this mode.
+This is the DECtalk-based emulation of the classic DKâ€™tronics speech synthesizer.
+The emulation is faithful enough such that the DKâ€™tronics RSX driver software, and classic games such as `Roland in Space` will work in this mode.
 The speech sounds different from the original though, since DECtalk is being used, and not the SPO256-AL2.
-Use the SPO-based DK’tronics mode for full authenticity and 100% faithful DK’tronics speech.
+Use the SPO-based DKâ€™tronics mode for full authenticity and 100% faithful DKâ€™tronics speech.

 #### Authentic SPO256-AL2-based SSA1 Mode (SSA1 Re-Implementation)

 This is a fully authentic re-implementation of the original classical Amstrad SSA1 speech synthesizer.

-#### Authentic SPO256-AL2-based DK’tronics Mode (DK’tronics Re-Implementation)
+#### Authentic SPO256-AL2-based DKâ€™tronics Mode (DKâ€™tronics Re-Implementation)

-This is a fully authentic re-implementation of the original classical DK’tronics speech synthesizer.
+This is a fully authentic re-implementation of the original classical DKâ€™tronics speech synthesizer.

 #### Amdrum Mode (Amdrum Emulation)